Question; Are UV Sterilizers Good for Aquariums?

 However while there are few reasons not to have a UV Sterilizer on your aquarium, most of the reasons NOT to have one of these devices is based on myths that simply will not go away despite verified controlled use of these devices.

-What I will then look at based on my aquarium service business observations, as well as feedback from others I know in the business as to what are the positives and the negatives.
+Back to the subject of this article, I will then look at based on my aquarium service business observations, as well as feedback from others I know in the business as to what are the positives and the negatives.
 With the negatives I will also look at negatives that are caused by UV Sterilizers of poor dwell time design, poor over all construction, poor quality, and simply poor installation.

 UV STERILIZER POSITIVES (based on science and professional use, not here say)